Wind Power in SA

 If the SA government was serious about maximising SA's sustainable power it could spend taxpayer's money much more productively than on tiny 'showcase' projects, for example by upgrading power transmission lines.

-Climate change is happening and must be minimised; Australia and the world must move away from fossil fuels.
+The future of wind power in SAClimate change is happening and must be minimised; Australia and the world must move away from fossil fuels.
 I don't think that any reasonable and informed person can doubt this any more.
 Unfortunately Australian governments are not giving climate change the high priority that it needs.

 Certainly wind power is not 'the answer' to climate change.
 Only a naive person would believe that there is a single answer, and only a naive person would object to wind power because it is not 'the answer'.
 It is a part of 'the answer'.
 Other parts are energy conservation, technological innovation, development of other forms of sustainable energy, and education.
 (I have listed some suggestions in What should be done.)